derlehner/IndoorAirQuality_DigitalTwin_Exemplar/digital_twin/azure/readme.md

 **Verify the Azure function publish**

-search for the function name in Azure that we set while publishing the function app from C#.If its successfully publish you will see the function app in the Azure
+search for the function name in Azure that we set while publishing the function app from C#.If its successfully published you will see the function app in the Azure

 ![verifyAzureFnPublish](./images/verifyPublish.PNG)

 _____________________________________________________________________________________________
-Now , whenever the Digital twin instance receives data, Azure function is triggered and sends data from DT to TSI.
+Now , whenever the Digital twin instance receives data, the Azure function is triggered and sends data from DT to TSI.

 ### 1.7 Connect TransformTwinData to ADT and TSI